-Social Media Strikes Back: Cyber Security Risks from the Digital Social Sphere
+Social Media and Cyber Security: Risks from the Digital Social Sphere

 Imagine this common scenario, an employee named John posts some politically charged content on his Twitter account and attracts the attention of many people who disagree.
 Among those who disagree is a group of hackers, so they decide to dox him.
 John, trying to maintain a persona online, decides to taunt his opposition.
 John’s work details get leaked and suddenly your company is being tied to his behavior.
 The hackers John unknowingly upset are actually more sophisticated and decide to craft some ransomware to attack your organization.
 The hackers also decide to do some intensive research on Linkedin, even to the point of making fake accounts to get closer to your organization.